magefoo/magefoo.github.io/_posts/2017-08-19-setup-grunt-tools-to-compile-less-from-command-line.md

 introduction: 'How to Use Grunt for Magento 2 Development'
 ---

-Using Grunt to compile you Less files on the fly is a great tool to use when developing for Magento 2.
+Using Grunt to compile your Less files on the fly is a great tool to use when developing for Magento 2.
 It allows you to see changes to CSS immediately, as well as alerts you to the exact code that fails compilation so it can be fixed fast and easy.

 Setting up Grunt Tools is pretty straight forward, and described in Magento Dev docs here: [Compile LESS with Grunt](ihttp://devdocs.magento.com/guides/v2.1/frontend-dev-guide/css-topics/css_debug.html)